BritishBenji/StageMusicBot/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![wakatime](https://wakatime.com/badge/github/BritishBenji/StageMusicBot.svg)](https://wakatime.com/badge/github/BritishBenji/StageMusicBot)

-This bot is made to sit on a Stage Channel, and play music from your local machine 24/7, simple as that!
+This bot is made to sit in a Stage Channel, and play music from your local machine 24/7, simple as that!

 Looking to run this on replit?
 Check the [replit branch](https://github.com/BritishBenji/StageMusicBot/tree/replit)!